salopeknet/SIMrw/README.md

-  -h, --help         show this help message and exit -r, --read         Read phonebook from the USIM card and save as CSV -w, --write        Write CSV phonebook to the USIM card -p PIN, --pin PIN  PIN for the USIM card (default: None if omitted.
-CAUTION:
-                     There is no fail counter yet!)
+  -h, --help         show this help message and exit -r, --read         Read phonebook from the USIM card and save as CSV -w, --write        Write CSV phonebook to the USIM card -v, --verbose      Show names & numbers during reading/writing -p PIN, --pin PIN  PIN for the USIM card (default: None if omitted.
+CAUTION: There is no fail counter yet!)
 ```
 > [!NOTE]
 > The downloadable executables are tested on Windows 10 and macOS Sonoma.